 Review date: 2023

-There are a variety of reasons why advertisement via posters may be used across the University campus.
+There are a variety of reasons why advertisement via posters or banners may be used across the University campus.
 They can be an effective means of promoting the many different services and activities the University organises throughout the year, but if left unmanaged they can cause issues; such as:

 - Damage to the University’s property.